 file in the root of your project.
 This is where you will configure your forms.

-Configuring your forms is accomplished by editing the formspree.json
+Creating forms with the Formspree CLI is accomplished by editing the formspree.json

 file.
 This file contains a list of form keys and associated configurations.
 Here is an example of a newsletter opt-in form configuration that signs up subscribers to a Mailchimp list: